Lexapro by Ray Sahelian, M.D. Escitalopram

 your doctor may agree for you to take a third of a capsule of Passion Rx on the

-days you take Lexapro, but perhaps the dose of the Lexapro can be reduced on
+days you take Lexapro, and perhaps the dose of the Lexapro can be reduced on

 those days.
 It may be more difficult for any sexual enhancement product to be